rcalazans/AppiumChallenge/resources/README.txt

-The apk should be on this file
+The apk should be on this folder